DataSQRL/datasqrl.github.io/docs/intro.md

 DataSQRL is an open-source project.
 If you want to learn more about the internals or contribute to the project, take a look at the [developer documentation](dev/overview).

-Technology is only piece to a successful data service.
-Learn more about the [DataSQRL process](process/intro) for building data services that deliver value and keep your team sane.
+Technology is only one piece to a successful data service.
+Learn more about the [DataSQRL process](process/intro) for building [data services](reference/concepts/data-service) that deliver value and keep your team sane.

 ## Getting Help